 Out of Stock

 We have just a handful of these 1930s factory bins, recently rescued from a shut-down Victorian shoe factory.
 Constructed from black vulcanised (toughened) firbreboard they are fitted with an internal aluminium frame and rivets for extra rigidity.
 The base is constructed from plywood so the bin could be slid without wear.
 They were designed to carry shoe parts to various sections of the factory floor and each has a pair of heavy-duty webbing handles.
 They are a wonderful storage solution for the cluttered home that dreams of being minimal - and very handsome at that.
-The perfect holder for laundry, kid's toys, art and DIY materials, loo rolls, you name it.
+The perfect holder for kitchen ware, laundry, kid's toys, art and DIY materials, loo rolls, you name it.

 Vulcanised fibreboard (also known as vulcan fibre) is renowned for its tough yet lightweight properties and was invented in 1859 by Englishman Thomas Taylor.
 It's heyday was in the first part of the twentieth century when it was used for factory bins and trolleys, and for luggage - as it looked like leather yet was tougher, cheaper, and much lighter.
 The material is formed of paper, cotton and wood pulp, 14 layers of which are specially bonded together - ‘vulcanised’ - and saturated in a special solution, which is then compressed to the desired thickness.
 The exact formula is one of its most closely guarded secrets.
 It is also used to make Globe-Trotter suitcases, and the same technique and material is being used to make their iconic suitcases today.